sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

 Function objects are created by function definitions.
 The only operation on a function object is to call it: ``func(argument-list)``.

-There are really two flavors of function objects: built-in functions and user- defined functions.
+There are really two flavors of function objects: built-in functions and user-defined functions.
 Both support the same operation (to call the function), but the implementation is different, hence the different object types.

 See :ref:`function` for more information.